thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 * Opening a page and selecting a form
-* Filling out the form
+* Filling in the form
 * Submitting the form
 * When things go wrong